 Common Area Cleaning

-Common area cleaning remains a continued focus for our cleaning services provider.
-They will continue to implement increased frequency sanitization cleaning of high touch point areas of the property.
-High traffic touch point areas include bathrooms, main lobby, end of trip facilities and elevators where additional focus is provided to door handles, furniture, escalator handrails, access control systems, and buttons.
+Common area cleaning will be prioritized by our property management and cleaning teams.
+We will continue to implement increased sanitization frequency of high touch point areas for all our properties.
+High touch point areas include washrooms, main lobby, end of trip facilities and elevators where additional focus is provided to door handles, furniture, escalator handrails, access control systems, and buttons.

 If you have previously provided notice to cease tenancy cleaning, you will need to provide notice to recommence tenancy cleaning.